MikeyManoguerra/congenial-adventure/content/murals/block-long-fish-mural-for-diabetes-awareness.md

 ---
-title: "You Can Be Stronger Than Diabetes "
+title: "You Can Be Stronger Than Diabetes"
 id: 86308e87-e6d8-4c50-bebd-d45de19ebff2
 attribution: Kristin Groenveld
 publish: true